Net-ng/kansha/doc/contribute.rst

 Bug reports
 ^^^^^^^^^^^

-Help us improving Kansha by reporting the bugs or unexpected behaviors you may encounter, by following the steps below.
+Help us improve Kansha by reporting the bugs or unexpected behaviors you may encounter, by following the steps below.

 Can you reproduce the issue?
     Try to reproduce your bug using a recent version of the software, to see whether it has already been fixed.
 The easiest way to test the latest stable version of Kansha is on the `demo <http://demo.kansha.org>`_.